 But you don’t read about these things in the history books.
-Because—aside from the fact that pushups, high fives, and relationships did not exist in the dinosaur era—T-Rexes did the one thing they were designed for very well: They killed things, and they killed them dead.
+Because—aside from the fact that pushups, high fives and relationships did not exist in the dinosaur era—T-Rexes did the one thing they were designed for very well: they killed things, and they killed them dead.
 They were predators, and they preyed like nobody’s business.

-Brontosauruses, on the other hand, were physically stunning dinos—massively large, tall as fuck, and with all four legs equally perfectly proportioned.
+Brontosauruses, on the other hand, were physically stunning dinos—massively large, tall as fuck, and with all four legs perfectly proportioned.
 They were walking, symmetrical mountains.
 And they got killed.
 They got killed dead—by T-Rexes.
 Because the gimpy little arms didn’t matter, anymore than the Brontos’ impressive heft did.
 Brontosauruses were made to eat leafy things.
 T-Rexes were made to eat things that eat leafy things.